 What about other streaming services?

 Per the official Dolby website, Vudu and German platform Maxdome are the only other (non-Netflix) services to offer Atmos support.
 As with Netflix, you’ll want to browse those services’ libraries (see all of Vudu’s UHD content here) and look for the Dolby Atmos logo.
 Amazon Prime Video supports Dolby Vision HDR, but not Dolby Atmos.
 Neither Hulu nor HBO platform currently support any Dolby tech.

 Digital copies vs. Blu-ray

 In many cases, you’ll need to buy (or rent) a physical Blu-ray copy to get the full Dolby Atmos experience.
 While a 4K Ultra HD Blu-ray isn’t necessary to get Atmos, it’s often not included with the 1080p Blu-ray version.
-Most on-demand streaming services — some of which also act as hosts for purchased digital copies — do not support Dolby Atmos; that includes Amazon and the Google Play Store.
-While iTunes does not currently support Dolby Atmos, Apple announced Atmos support will be coming this fall (it’s currently in beta), along with tvOS for Dolby Atmos on the Apple TV 4K.
+Most on-demand streaming services — some of which also act as hosts for purchased digital copies — do not support Dolby Atmos.
+That includes Amazon and the Google Play Store.
+Although iTunes now supports the surround sound format on select titles, you’ll need an Apple TV 4K to get that level of quality.

 With the recently upgraded Movies Anywhere program, most any digital film you own on those platforms — assuming it’s not ineligible — should automatically transfer into your Vudu library as well.
 Obviously, Vudu’s selection of Atmos-supported content is still limited, but it’s better than nothing.
-Keep in mind many Blu-ray purchases include digital Ultraviolet codes.
+Now that Ultraviolet is closing its doors, this is one of the few ways to maintain your digital copy library.

 Note: Movies Anywhere only includes movies from Disney (Marvel, Lucasfilm, Pixar), Fox, Sony, Universal, and Warner Bros., and some exclusivity agreements may prevent certain titles (even those made by the aforementioned studios) from appearing across all libraries.